 Choosing a person type

-When deciding whether to capture someone as a contact or individual, think about whether your firm has a direct business relationship with that person.
-These direct relationships are kept in Practifi as definitions, and the ability to add definitions to a person - as well as unlock all the functionality they include - is the major difference between contacts and individuals.
+When deciding whether to capture someone as a Contact or Individual, think about if the firm has a direct business relationship with that person.
+These direct relationships are kept in Practifi as definitions, and the ability to add definitions to a person, as well as unlock all the functionality they include, is the major difference between contacts and individuals.

 Creating new records